 A hybrid cloud deployment combines one or more public clouds with one or more private clouds.
 You may even link the servers in your local data center (on-premises deployment).

-For instance, you may use their private cloud as a backup for workloads you run on a public cloud.
+For instance, you may use their private cloud as a backup for workloads running in a public cloud.

 Multi-cloud